World Architecture Festival Unveils WAFX 2018 Prize Winners

 WAFX Power and Justice Winner

-Tower Intern City / Savage + Dodd Architects with UrbanWorks
+Tower Inten City / Savage + Dodd Architects with UrbanWorks

 WAF: "A range of spaces feature in this substantial mixed-use redevelopment of a tower in Johannesburg, South Africa, from dedicated event spaces at the top of the building, to residential and commercial office floors."